smanowar/MechaCar_Statistical_Analysis/README.md

 - ground clearance: 5.21x10^-8
 - AWD: 0.1852

-From this we can see that vehicle length and ground clearance have a statistically signifigant impact on the mpg of the prototypes.
+From this we can see that vehicle length and ground clearance have a statistically significant impact on the mpg of the MechaCar prototypes.
 <br>

  ***Is the slope of the linear model considered to be zero?
 Why or why not?***